-Plant tours provide insight into a business's facilities and activities, creating a multi-sensory experience for participants.
+Plant tours provide insight into a business’s facilities and activities, creating a multi-sensory experience for participants.
 These tours help consumers connect with the brand and understand its operations, products, and history, making them valuable for marketing strategies.
-Onsite visits offer a real-time view of a firm's performance, serving as a useful alternative to potentially outdated written reports.
-The following agricultural tours are based in the São Paulo region of Brazil and are led by senior directors.
+On-site visits offer a real-time view of a firm’s performance, serving as a useful alternative to potentially outdated written reports.
+The following agricultural tours are based in the SĂŁo Paulo region of Brazil and are led by senior directors.

 Fazenda Da Toca